-The stomach is an enlargement of the alimentary tract located inferior to the diaphragm.
-It is a J-shaped organ and can be divided into four regions:
+The stomach enlarges the alimentary tract located inferior to the diaphragm.
+It is a J-shaped organ, and we divide it into four regions:

-The acidity of the stomach (ph = 1.0) is due to a high concentration of HC1.
-Hydrochloric acid activates pepsinogen. curds milk, plays a minor role in protein digestion (i.e., swells and softens protein), and kills almost all of the bacteria present in the food bolus obtained from the esophagus.
+The stomach acidity (pH = 1.0) is due to a high concentration of HC1.
+Hydrochloric acid activates pepsinogen, curds milk, plays a minor role in protein digestion (i.e., swells and softens protein), and kills almost all bacteria in the food bolus obtained from the oesophagus.

 We offer colon hydrotherapy with gas removal, stimulation of the liver and gallbladder, and soothing and relaxing herbal implants.
 The appointment also includes a comprehensive consultation.